QmDeve/QmBlurView/README.md

 <div align="center">

-# QmBlurView is an Android UI component library that integrates a variety of blur effects, including BlurView, BlurButtonView, ProgressiveBlurView, BlurTitleBarView, BlurSwitchButtonView, and BlurFloatingButtonView
+# QmBlurView is an Android UI component library that integrates a variety of blur effects, including BlurView, BlurButtonView, ProgressiveBlurView, BlurTitleBarView, BlurBottomNavigationView, BlurSwitchButtonView, and BlurFloatingButtonView

   <br>